chrystianosaraujo/slippage-preserving-reshaping/README.md

 Besides the MSVC compiler, the only dependency is cmake, as our build system automatically downloads all other dependencies.

 ## Compilation
-Use the following instructions to build in release mode.
+Use the following instructions to build the project in release mode.

 ```
 cd [PROJECT_ROOT]